 In Heritage House of Marshall Health & Rehabilitation, 22.67% of Patients use Anti-Anxiety Medication

 This metric gauges the percent of long-term residents who are prescribed antianxiety drugs.
 These medications are prescribed to patients experiencing anxiety and depression.

 Managing Depression Among Residents

+**NOW**

+In Heritage House of Marshall Health & Rehabilitation, 22.67% of Patients use Anti-Anxiety Medication

+This tells you the percent of long-term care patients which were prescribed antianxiety drugs.
+These drugs are generally used to treat patients experiencing anxiety or depression.

+Managing Depression Among Residents